GCU-GenCyber/GenCyber-Camp-24/Networking/IP Address Math - Ryan.md

 To calculate the total number of IPv4 addresses that are usable we do 255^4 This totals to 4,228,250,625 usable IP addresses.

 These IP addresses can also be calculated into binary.
 Binary is the base language of a computer.
 This is the infamous 1011010101001001 language.
-Each X can be calculated into a binary form.
+Each 'x' can be calculated into a binary form.
 The X is technically an octet, meaning 8 1’s or 0’s.
 So an IP address in binary form could look like:

 11000000.10101000.00101101.00000011